 3. Introversion Leads to Economic Empires

-If you’re not convinced of the power of introversion, review again the success of Bill Gates and Elon Musk.
-We repeatedly use these two icons as examples of powerful introverts due to their notoriety, as well as their historical significance.
+If you’re not convinced of the power of introversion, review the success of Bill Gates and Elon Musk again.
+We repeatedly use these two icons as examples of powerful introverts due to their notoriety and historical significance.
 Amazon’s Jeff Bezos would also fit within this group.

-These modern-day scientists that create technological breakthroughs could exist, arguably, only through introversion.
-Discovering unmet needs within the marketplace based on observation, focus, and pure imagination have created trillions of dollars of value to civilization.
+These modern-day scientists that create technological breakthroughs could arguably exist only through introversion.
+Discovering unmet needs within the marketplace based on observation, focus, and pure imagination has created trillions of dollars of value to civilization.

 Could extroverts have achieved the same at such a rapid speed?
 Perhaps!
 Extroversion does not prevent the ability to create at a high level.
-However, high level creativity does require individuals to drown out the background noise of consensus thinking, as well as censoring the court of public opinion.
+However, high-level creativity requires individuals to drown out the background noise of consensus thinking and censor the court of public opinion.

-The power of introversion entails the mind-numbing quietude of reflection and introspection that can only lead to transformative results.
+The power of introversion entails the mind-numbing stillness of reflection and introspection that can only lead to transformative results.

 4. History is Proof-Positive of Introverted Individualism

-Throughout the annals of history, you will discover that many of the victorious revolutionaries were quite often introverted in nature.
-Be it Albert Einstein whose scientific research completely changed the world as we know it today or civil rights icon Rosa Parks.
+Throughout the annals of history, you will discover that many of the victorious revolutionaries were quite often introverted.
+Be it Albert Einstein, whose scientific research completely changed the world as we know it today, or civil rights icon Rosa Parks.

 These people broke the unspoken norms of society to start a revolution of their own.
 Fundamentally, introverts possess the strength to create one-person crusades.
 Einstein once said that he was not built to work within groups, preferring to spend most of his time in isolation developing his theories that would transform the world.

-Many organizational heads regale the idea of team building where groups are proclaimed as the ideal form for creating breakthroughs.
-Research has shown that these group settings are ideal for extroverts for expressing ideas and connecting with their peers.
+Many organizational heads regale the idea of team building, where groups are proclaimed the ideal form for creating breakthroughs.
+Research has shown that these group settings allow extroverts to express ideas and connect with their peers.

 It is the lowly introvert in such settings whose ideas are quashed or never articulated in this setting.
 Pure introverts create revolutions in solitude without the need or desire to be inclusive.